Sarah Miller Boelts, professor of Spanish

 Welcome!
 You’ll likely find me in courses such as Composition, Literacy, and Service Learning.
 I’m a firm believer that writing as a process is as much about learning to discover our questions and ideas as it is about demonstrating them through texts.
 To that end, I encourage writing that represents students’ interests and ideas rather than prescribing topics for them.
 I also find that encouraging writing in multiple forms and genres and for multiple audiences challenges not only our assumptions about what writing can be, but who we are as writers.
 Outside of the classroom I’m an eccentric pop-culture fiend, dividing my time between books, movies, music, and video games (all of which are also scholarly interests for me).
 Outside of work, I spend my time with my wife and daughter searching for exciting and fun places to eat, shop, and experience new things in the Des Moines area.

-Dr. Kevin Gannon, professor of history and Chair of the History Department
+Dr. Kevin Gannon, professor of history

 I teach courses in early U.S. and Latin American history, as well as historiography.
 I’m passionate about the study of history and share that passion in my classes.
 I try particularly to bring diverse voices and uncommon perspectives into the conversation as my students and I “do” history together.
 I’m deeply engaged with the ways technology can improve teaching, and have done a lot of work in this area; I’ve been invited to speak on teaching history with technology at colleges and universities around the country.
 My scholarly work covers a number of areas, including popular movements, radical politics, and the problem of violence in history.
 I’ve written a book on riots and rebellion in early America, and my current project is a “continental history” of the Civil War era.
 In my spare time, I delight in hanging out with my wife, children, and our menagerie of dogs and cats.
 I avidly follow the Cleveland Indians and New England Patriots.
 I also enjoy heavy metal and punk rock, and of course love to read history, philosophy, and anything else that looks interesting.
 In many ways, I am more of a student now than I was in college!
 One of the best things about being here at Grand View is the opportunity to work with so many interesting and dedicated students and faculty—it’s truly a gift.
+Faculty Website

-Dr. Amy Getty, professor of English and Director for the Center for Excellence in Teaching and Learning
+Dr. Amy Getty, professor of English

 Hello!
 I've been a professor at Grand View since 2002.
 I teach a variety of classes, including American Literature, First Year Composition, Children's Literature, Shakespeare, Film as Literature, and Women's Literature.
 Variety is the spice of life, and I think a diverse range of interests keeps everyone healthy.
 I also believe in the power of education to transform lives.
 My husband and I live in Des Moines with our two cats, Dean Moriarty and Morticia DeVille.
 I spend my free time in the summer reading good books and watching movies.
 I look forward to seeing you in class!
+Faculty Website

-Dr. Avilah Getzler, professor of English
+Dr. Avilah Getzler, professor of English, department chair

 I am a California transplant trying to get used to the cold Iowa winters.
 Here at Grand View I teach Survey of British Literature, Introduction to Literature, Global Literature, Composition, and seminars on the novel.
 I love long juicy novels- especially those from Victorian England.
 When my head isn't buried in a book, I like to travel, backpack, and scuba dive.